N2 (South Africa): Cape Metropole

 The N2, which is also known at this point as the Nelson Mandela Boulevard, as it enters the City Bowl of Cape Town.

 The N2 begins in central Cape Town at the northern end of Buitengracht Street (M62), outside the entrance to the Victoria & Alfred Waterfront.
 The first section of the N2 is shared with the beginning of the N1; it is a four-lane elevated freeway that runs along a strip of land between the city centre and the Port of Cape Town.
 On the eastern edge of the city centre the two roads split, and the N2 turns south as Nelson Mandela Boulevard (formerly Eastern Boulevard), crossing above the yards and approach tracks of Cape Town railway station.

 Leaving the Central Business District (CBD), the N2 descends to ground level after the R102 Christiaan Barnard on-ramp in Woodstock.
 Continuing roughly east-southeast, the N2 intersects a few roads in the Woodstock area, most notably Roodebloem Road, which provides access to the M4 Main Road and University Estate, located on the north-western slopes of Devil's Peak.

 After leaving the Woodstock area, the N2 meets the M3 Phillip Kgosana Drive, from the southern City Bowl.
-Atop Mowbray Ridge in Observatory, these two roads merge into a massive 9-lane highway and bend around the University of Cape Town Medical Campus and Groote Schuur Hospital before splitting at the bottom of the ridge, with the M3 running toward the University of Cape Town and the Southern Suburbs.
+Atop Mowbray Ridge in Observatory, these two roads merge into a massive 9-lane highway (5 lanes northwards and 4 lanes southwards) and bend around the University of Cape Town Medical Campus and Groote Schuur Hospital before splitting at the bottom of the ridge, with the M3 running toward the University of Cape Town and the Southern Suburbs.
 This intersection, called Hospital Bend, was the scene of frequent bottlenecks and accidents due to the lack of pre-selection lanes.
 However, this stretch of road has been extensively upgraded and made safer.

-After Hospital Bend, the N2 heads east as Settler's Way and forms the border between Observatory and Mowbray, intersecting the M4 Main Road (westbound only), M57 Liesbeek Parkway, M5 Black River Highway, and Raapenberg Road.
+After Hospital Bend, the N2 heads east as Settler's Way and forms the border between Observatory and Mowbray, intersecting the M4 Main Road (westbound only), M57 Liesbeek Parkway, M5 Black River Parkway, and Raapenberg Road.
 After leaving the Southern Suburbs, the N2 travels across the Cape Flats as a six-lane freeway towards Somerset West.
 It travels just past the southern end of the main runway at Cape Town International Airport and crosses the M7 and R300 highways (both of which link the N2 with Mitchells Plain in the south and Bellville and Brackenfell in the north).

 After the R300, the N2 becomes a four-lane freeway, passing nearby Khayelitsha and Macassar.
 It enters the Helderberg region where it passes through Somerset West and ceases to be a freeway after the R44 intersection, which links the N2 with Stellenbosch and the Winelands in the north.
 Here it passes through several intersections with traffic lights, which cause frequent congestion.
 After Somerset West, it bypasses Strand, Gordon's Bay, and Sir Lowry's Pass Village.